AI assistant — not human

 Defense contractor guide to CMMC 2.0 certification: Level 1-3 requirements, GCC High migration, NIST 800-171 control mapping, CUI protection, and C3PAO assessment preparation.

-The Cybersecurity Maturity Model Certification (CMMC) 2.0 is now the required cybersecurity standard for all Department of Defense contractors.
-If your organization handles Federal Contract Information (FCI) or Controlled Unclassified Information (CUI), you must achieve the appropriate CMMC certification level to bid on, win, and maintain DoD contracts.
+The Cybersecurity Maturity Model Certification (CMMC) 2.0 is the mandatory cybersecurity standard for all Department of Defense contractors.
+Organizations handling Federal Contract Information (FCI) or Controlled Unclassified Information (CUI) must achieve the appropriate CMMC certification level.
+This certification is crucial for bidding on, winning, and maintaining DoD contracts.

 EPC Group specializes in Microsoft 365 compliance implementations for defense contractors across the Defense Industrial Base (DIB).
 This guide covers everything you need to know — from choosing the right tenant to passing your assessment.